Can I get a mortgage? A mortgage eligibility FAQ, by Matt Stevens

 You can get a mortgage if you're self-employed, but there are often more hoops to jump through.
 Most lenders will want to verify your income to assess your capacity to make repayments.
 They are typically happy to provide a mortgage if you've been trading for three years with two years of accounts or tax returns for them to review.
 This is not set in stone, however, and there may be lenders who are willing to consider someone who has been trading for less time.

-Each provider has their own preferences and policies, so it’s worth looking around for someone who best suits your needs.
-Speaking to an independent broker, such as The Mortgage Genie, for mortgage advice is recommended as they will be able to guide you through your options, match you with the best lender, and ensure your application meets their requirements.
+Each provider has their own preferences and policies, so it's worth looking around for someone who best suits your needs.
+Speaking to a broker, such as The Mortgage Genie, for mortgage advice is recommended as they will be able to guide you through your options, match you with the best lender, and ensure your application meets their requirements.

 In theory, yes, you can get a mortgage as a student, but it depends on your financial situation.
 Lenders won't disqualify you from applying for a mortgage if you're at college or university, and you should be considered like anyone else if you can afford the deposit and can prove you have a regular income that allows you to make repayments.